MTK-ohtu/mtk-ohtu/README.md

 #### Installation

-1. Clone the project to your computer.
+1. Install dependencies with the command: `poetry install`.
-2. Install dependencies with command: `poetry install`.
+2. Set up a PostgreSQL database.
 3. Configure enviroment variables.
-See "Configuration".
+See: [Configuration](#configuration).
-4. Start the app with command: `poetry run invoke start`.
+4. Start the app with the command: `poetry run invoke start`.

 ## Documentation